cornucopia-rs/cornucopia/docs/src/introduction/types.md

 ## Custom PostgreSQL types
 Custom types like `enum`, `composite` and `domain` will be generated automatically by inspecting your database.
 The only requirement for your custom types is that they should be based on other supported types (base or custom).

-Clorinde is aware of your types' namespaces (what PostgreSQL calls schemas), so it will correctly handle custom types like `my_schema.my_custom_type`.
+Cornucopia is aware of your types' namespaces (what PostgreSQL calls schemas), so it will correctly handle custom types like `my_schema.my_custom_type`.

 ```admonish note
 Domains are unwrapped into their inner types in your Rust queries.
 ```

 ## Custom Rust types
-You can define custom Rust types through a `clorinde.toml` configuration file.
+You can define custom Rust types through a `cornucopia.toml` configuration file.
 See ["Custom Type Mappings"](../configuration.html#custom-type-mappings) for more information.

 ## Array types
-Clorinde supports one-dimensional arrays when the element type is also a type supported.
-That is, Clorinde supports `example_elem_type[]` if `example_elem_type` is itself a type supported by Clorinde (base or custom).
+Cornucopia supports one-dimensional arrays when the element type is also a type supported.
+That is, Cornucopia supports `example_elem_type[]` if `example_elem_type` is itself a type supported by Cornucopia (base or custom).